LukeParker/P2PLife/README.md

 # Future Growth:
 I'll be providing reviews on all projects, but a forum for further discussion on each would be great.
 Maybe Gab's Dissenter is all we need but it would be nice to display talk about the project, and maybe a tweet feed stream from their dev team on each project review page.

+Eventually there could even be a type of unified runtime environment, or launcher like PortableApps has as well… A single environment to launch all user-selected P2P apps from or within, together.
+I’ll have to get some volunteers to code such a thing but I can handle the website myself.

 # Endgame:
-An eventual goal for the P2P community is to get all the devs of all these reveiewed projects to share a common P2P identity solution.
-Who knows which, could be decades off.
+An eventual goal for the P2P community is to get all the devs of all these reveiewed projects to share a common P2P identity solution...
+One login (and private key) to enter all apps.
+Who knows which solution that will be; could be decades off.